apollinaria-z/telegramBot/README.md

 # telegramBot

+It is a telegram bot for tourists showing information about cities.
-Spring MVC telegramBot.
-Apache Tomcat and PostgreSQL are used manually.
+Spring MVC is used, Apache Tomcat and PostgreSQL are used manually.

 BOT_NAME = "ApollinariaBot";
 BOT_TOKEN = "1625385211:AAHZz7HLy8RR5hUgzmnS9JER8UDgDPNoBgM";